 Minimum booking of 2 persons, ages 14 years and up.

-Medium.
-If you exercise on a normal level you can do this tour.
+Difficulty level: Medium.
+If you enjoy being outdoors in the winter and exercize on a normal level you will enjoy this tour.

 What is included: